shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 “Yeah but he only knows the spell, ‘Raise Voice’,” a kobold scoffed.

-“I haven’t seen him cast magic, but I believe.”
+“I haven’t seen him cast magic, but I believe he can.”

 “I doubt he does.
 But why do you believe?”